 Latha G Ravikumar

 Finance Director Trustee, ZOO

-I began as an accountant/computer operator and now with an MBA and as the Finance Director and Administrator I oversee accounts, administration and legalities.
-I’m also integrally involved in all the projects, Zoos’ Print, scientific databases, web designing, helping with developing educational materials, travel planning, computer services among others.
+I began as an accountant/computer operator and now with an MBA and as the Finance Director and Administrator.
+I oversee accounts, administration, and legalities.
+I’m also integrally involved in all the projects, Zoos’ Print, scientific databases, web developing and designing, helping with developing educational materials, travel planning, computer services among others.
 I have been working in ZOO more than 29 years.
 I got to learn many things from my mentor, friend and boss Ms. Sally Walker to whom I am grateful beyond words.
 My big family (parents, brothers, hubby Ravikumar, kids Rajesh, Tarun and Manjari) are my strength and are willing volunteers of tasks at ZOO.

 Secretary Trustee, ZOO

 I hail from Rajapalayam, known for the hound dog.
 After graduation from Madurai Kamaraj University, I earned a Ph.D. from Kerala University.
 I worked as honorary biologist at Grizzled Giant Squirrel WS until I joined ZOO in 1995 and took the challenge of promoting invertebrate conservation in South Asian countries.
 I chair the IUCN SSC South Asian Invertebrate Specialist Group and run a network of invertebrate experts in South Asia.
 My special interest is conservation education and help develop education materials and modules.
 I travel extensively and love to help needy people.
 My wife Rebecca and son Josh support me in all my conservation endeavors.